Sorting Through the Two Versions of Sweet’s ‘Desolation Boulevard’

-Sweet began in 1968 as the Sweetshop, mining a bubblegum-based sound that, within a couple of years, they would mold into their own.
-Early singles like 'Funny Funny,' 'Co Co' and 'Poppa Joe' proved to be major hits in the U.K., but it wasn't until the spring 1972 release of 'Little Willy' that Sweet would hit paydirt across the globe.
-It reached No. 3 in America, but the follow-ups -- 'Block Buster!,' 'Wig Wam Bam' and 'Hellraiser' -- failed to repeat that success here.
-Those records did, however, chart high at home.
+Sweet began in 1968 as the Sweetshop, mining a bubblegum-based sound that they would mold into their own within a couple of years.
+Early singles like "Funny Funny," "Co Co" and "Poppa Joe" proved to be major hits in the U.K., but Sweet didn't hit pay dirt across the globe until the spring 1972 release of "Little Willy."
+The single reached No. 3 in America, but their follow-ups – "Block Buster!," "Wig Wam Bam" and "Hellraiser" – failed to repeat that success.
+Those records did, however, chart high at home in England.

-In 1973, Sweet released what would become their signature song, 'Ballroom Blitz.'
+In 1973, Sweet released what would become their signature song, "Ballroom Blitz."
 That record captured the essence of the glam era in sound and style, perfectly synthesizing the loud guitars and pounding drums while retaining more than a hint of their bubblegum roots.
-It became a Top 10 hit around the world.
-But that status would have to be put on hold in America.
+It became a Top 10 hit around the world, but superstar status would have to be put on hold in America.

-'AC-DC' is the tale of a guy and his bisexual girlfriend, with a classic refrain of "AC-DC / She got some other lover as well as me / Some other woman as well as me."
-The song was later covered by Joan Jett, while 'No You Don't was done up by Pat Benatar on her 1979 debut.
+"AC-DC" is the tale of a guy and his bisexual girlfriend, with a classic refrain of "AC-DC / She got some other lover as well as me / Some other woman as well as me."
+The song was later covered by Joan Jett, while "No You Don't" was reworked by Pat Benatar on her 1979 debut.

-One track that made it to both versions is the classic 'Fox On The Run.'
-Written by all the band members, it stands tall as one of their finest moments and their most successful single, hitting the Top 5 in almost every spot around the globe.
-But even here is another difference: the U.K. LP contains the original version of the song, while Capitol opted for the re-recorded single.
-Not that the original recording is bad by any means, but on the single version, everything clicks into an absolute classic.
+One track that made it to both versions is the classic "Fox on the Run."
+Written by all the band members, it stands tall as one of Sweet's finest moments.
+It's also their most successful single, hitting the Top 5 in almost every spot around the globe.
+But even here is another difference: the U.K. LP contains the original take on the song, while Capitol opted for the re-recorded single.
+The original recording isn't bad by any means but everything clicks on the single version, becoming an absolute classic.